HannahHaensen/pyfu/README.md

 }
 ```

+However, we can not provide the full training code, but the important parts of our network are publicly available.
+A training cicle and prepocessing has to be implemented.

 if you cite our work please also consider the previous approach Iterative Deep Fusion for 3D Semantic Segmentation.

 ```